charles66820/inriaStage2023/uinter.md

     - EFAULT  handler address is not valid.
     - ENOMEM  The system is out of available memory.
     - EBUSY   An interrupt handler has already been registered.
 - `uintr_unregister_handler(flags)`: use by a receiver thread to unregister the handler.
-Vectors and uvec_fd allocated for this thread would be deactivated.
-This syscall don't call close on uvec_fd.
-The status is `0` on success and `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
+  - Vectors and `uvec_fd` allocated for this thread would be deactivated.
+  - This syscall don't call close on `uvec_fd`.
+  - Return the status `0` on success and `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS  Underlying hardware doesn't have support for Uintr.
     - EINVAL  flags is not 0.
     - EINVAL  No registered user interrupt handler.
 - `uintr_vector_fd(vector, flags)`: use by a receiver thread to get a file descriptor (uvec_fd) linked to one of its vectors.
 This registers the vector as used.
-TODO: more detail for status and flags.
+  - An uintr handler must be defined before call this syscall.
-  - We can create one `uvec_fd` for each 64 vector in vectors space.
+  - We can create one unique `uvec_fd` for each 64 vector in vectors space.
-  - The `uvec_fd` must be shared with potential senders.
+  - The `uvec_fd` must be shared with potential senders (other processes and the kernel) to allow them to send an uintr.
+  - Return a new `uvec_fd` file descriptor on success or `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
+  - ERRORS (errno):
+    - ENOSYS  Underlying hardware doesn't have support for Uintr.
+    - EINVAL  flags is not 0.
+    - EFAULT  handler address is not valid.
+FIXME: an error on the manual? replace address by vector?
+    - EMFILE  The per-process limit on the number of open file descriptors has been reached.
+    - ENFILE  The system-wide limit on the total number of open files has been reached.
+    - ENODEV  Could not mount (internal) anonymous inode device.
+    - ENOMEM  The system is out of available memory to allocate uvec_fd.
+    - ENOSPC  The requested vector is out of available range.
 - `uintr_register_sender(uvec_fd, flags)`: use by a sender task to setup an entry in the routing table (UITT) and generate the `uipi_index`.
 The `uipi_index` will be return by the syscall and can be used by the instruction `SENDUIPI` (_senduipi(uipi_index)). ~~The flag identify the registration but idk if is the same as receiver flags.~~ TODO: more detail for status and flags.
   - The routing tables (UITT) is setup in the kernel, is used to connect the sender and receiver.
 - `uintr_unregister_sender(uvec_fd, flags)`: use by a sender thread to clear entry of UITT based on (`uipi_index` or `uvec_fd` bug ?).
-"In case of multi-threaded process this will remove this connection from all the threads that share the same Target table."
-The status is `0` on success and `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
+  - "In case of multi-threaded process this will remove this connection from all the threads that share the same Target table".
+  - Return the status `0` on success and `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS  Underlying hardware doesn't have support for Uintr.
     - EINVAL  flags is not 0.
     - EINVAL  No connection has been setup for this ipi_index.
 - `uintr_wait(usec, flags)`: use by a receiver thread to suspend for usec microseconds until a uinter is delivered.
-The status is `0` on success and `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
+  - Return the status `0` on success and `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS      Underlying hardware doesn't have support for Uintr.
     - EOPNOTSUPP  No interrupt handler registered.
     - EINVAL      flags is not 0.
     - EINVAL      usec is greater than 1e9 (1000 seconds).
     - EINTR       A user interrupt was received and the interrupt handler returned. (also set when status is 0).
 - `uintr_register_self(vector, flags)`: use by a receiver for all threads (potential sender) in the same process.
-The kernel create an entry in the UITT without any `uvec_fd`.
-Return a new user `uipi_index` on success or `-1` on error (errno is set).
-The flags is reserved for future use and must be set to 0.
+  - The kernel create an entry in the UITT without any `uvec_fd`.
+  - Return a new user `uipi_index` on success or `-1` on error (errno is set).
+  - The flags is reserved for future use and must be set to 0.
   - ERRORS (errno):
     - ENOSYS      Underlying hardware doesn't have support for uintr.
     - EINVAL      flags is not 0.